-Texas is the third-largest market for tequila in America.
-The tequila – Blue Agave flourishes in volcanic soil in Guadalajara.
-The state of Jalisco, Mexico is the birthplace of Tequila.
-The volcanic soil surrounding Jalisco is perfectly suited for growing blue agave plants, some say cactus.
+Texas is the third-largest market for tequila in America!
+The tequila Blue Agave flourishes in volcanic soil in Guadalajara making Jalisco, Mexico the birthplace of Tequila.
+The volcanic soil surrounding Jalisco is perfectly suited for growing blue agave plants, AKA “Tequila Cactus”.
 Over 300 million agave plants are harvested in Jalisco for tequila each year.

-Agave nectar and tequila is made from the sap from hearts (piñas) of the plant.
+Agave nectar and tequila are made from the sap of piñas, (the heart) of the plant.
 Although the agave shares a common habitat with different cactus it has a different life cycle and is not a species of cacti.
-A mature agave has leaves 5-8 feet tall.
-It has a lifespan of 10 -15 years, depending on agave species, growing conditions and climate.
+A mature agave has leaves 5-8 feet tall!
+It has a lifespan of 10 -15 years, depending on the agave species, growing conditions, and climate.

 There are many species of agave in Mexico, of which the blue agave – Agave tequilana weber azul – is the only one allowed for use in tequila production.
 Blue agave is considered to be the finest agave in the world.

-The workers regularly trim the flowering stalks that grown in the center.
+The workers regularly trim the flowering stalks that grow in the center.
 This trimming prevents the agave from dying early and allows it to fully ripen at the base.
-The jimadores, harvesters, must be able to tell when each plant is ready to be harvested, and using a special knife, they carefully cut away the leaves from the piña (the succulent core of the plant).
+The jimadores, harvesters, must be able to tell when each plant is ready to be harvested; and using a special knife, they carefully cut away the leaves from the piña (the succulent core of the plant).

 If harvested too late or too early, the piñas, will not have the right amount of carbohydrates for fermentation.

-Mexico has claimed the exclusive international right to the word “tequila“, threatening legal actions against manufacturers of distilled blue agave spirits in other countries.
+Mexico has claimed the exclusive international right to the word “tequila”, threatening legal action against manufacturers of distilled blue agave spirits in other countries.

 The NOM (Norma Oficial Mexicana) governs all processes and activities related to the supply of agave, production, bottling, marketing, information and business practices linked to the alcoholic beverage known as Tequila.